5 Important Classroom Accommodations For Children With Autism

 Kids on the autism spectrum often have difficulties with visual or auditory learning styles.
 Teachers should provide multiple media options to suit each child’s specific learning style.
 For visual learners, a combination of literature, videos, pictures and charts relays the lesson information best.
 Auditory learners, on the other hand, often require an audio tape or recording of the written information for the lesson.

 For children exhibiting difficulties with both visual or auditory learning styles, it is possible to provide tactile tools to convey the information provided with each lesson.
-Tactile tools may include flash cards, board games, pads for notetaking, computer games and craft projects.
+Tactile tools may include flashcards, board games, pads for notetaking, computer games and craft projects.
 Although it can be beneficial for the students to try the other types of media from time to time, the best progress will be made with the child’s preferred learning style.
+It’s important to remember that not all autistic children are the same.
+Whilst one may experience trouble hearing, another may not.
+That’s why it’s important to be able to facilitate both.
+Those children who do experience trouble hearing may need some earphones, similar to tv ears, to better understand and participate in learning.
+If the class is watching a video, these earphones can be connected to the computer or TV to allow autistic children to hear too.
+There are a number of different devices out there to help people with autism, be sure to find out what each child struggles with.

 Up to 95% of autistic children have difficulties regulating their sensory system, which is often referred to as sensory processing disorder.
 Therefore, sensory tools, or fidgets, can help relieve the resulting stress and improve focus for autistic children as they attempt to learn in a busy classroom environment.
 The fidgets allow these kids to self-regulate their emotions and keep themselves on task when distractions compete for their attention.
 Many kids who are prone to repetitive behavior can keep their typical motions under control with a fidget in hand or under foot.